Reset lost or forgotten iPhone or iPad backup password

 iTunes Backup Options Encryption Screenshot

-It's important to back up your iPhone and iPad, and it's just as important to encrypt that backup when you perform this process with iTunes.
+Backing up your iPhone and iPad is important, and so is encrypting that backup when using iMazing, Finder, or iTunes.
 But what happens if you forget your backup password?

 If you have updated to iOS 11, you can directly reset your backup password from the Settings app on your iPhone, iPad or iPod touch.